Shrewsberry and Notre Dame host Florida State - WTOP News

 South Bend, Indiana; Saturday, 2:15 p.m.
 EST

-BOTTOM LINE: Notre Dame plays the Florida State Seminoles after Braeden Shrewsberry scored 25 points in Notre Dame’s 75-68 overtime victory against the Georgia Tech Yellow Jackets.
+BOTTOM LINE: Notre Dame takes on the Florida State Seminoles after Braeden Shrewsberry scored 25 points in Notre Dame’s 75-68 overtime victory against the Georgia Tech Yellow Jackets.

-The Fighting Irish have gone 5-5 in home games.
-Notre Dame has a 1-1 record in one-possession games.
+The Fighting Irish have gone 5-5 at home.
+Notre Dame gives up 65.1 points to opponents and has been outscored by 1.8 points per game.

-The Seminoles are 3-1 in ACC play.
-Florida State scores 77.3 points while outscoring opponents by 3.2 points per game.
+The Seminoles have gone 3-1 against ACC opponents.
+Florida State scores 77.3 points and has outscored opponents by 3.2 points per game.

-Notre Dame’s average of 7.0 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 7.8 per game Florida State allows.
-Florida State scores 12.2 more points per game (77.3) than Notre Dame allows (65.1).
+Notre Dame is shooting 40.1% from the field this season, 3.3 percentage points lower than the 43.4% Florida State allows to opponents.
+Florida State averages 6.9 made 3-pointers per game this season, 0.2 more makes per game than Notre Dame allows.

-The Fighting Irish and Seminoles match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Shrewsberry averages 1.9 made 3-pointers per game for the Fighting Irish, scoring 8.3 points while shooting 31.9% from beyond the arc.
-Markus Burton is averaging 15.9 points and 4.1 assists over the past 10 games for Notre Dame.
+TOP PERFORMERS: Shrewsberry is shooting 31.9% from beyond the arc with 1.9 made 3-pointers per game for the Fighting Irish, while averaging 8.3 points.
+Markus Burton is averaging 15.7 points, 4.7 assists and 1.7 steals over the past 10 games for Notre Dame.

-Jamir Watkins is averaging 13.1 points, 6.1 rebounds, 3.4 assists and 1.5 steals for the Seminoles.
-Darin Green Jr. is averaging 12.7 points over the last 10 games for Florida State.
+Jamir Watkins is scoring 13.1 points per game and averaging 6.1 rebounds for the Seminoles.
+Darin Green Jr. is averaging 12.7 points and 3.2 rebounds over the last 10 games for Florida State.

 LAST 10 GAMES: Fighting Irish: 4-6, averaging 62.9 points, 38.1 rebounds, 9.2 assists, 6.6 steals and 2.6 blocks per game while shooting 39.4% from the field.
 Their opponents have averaged 64.1 points per game.